-The main tower's inner door has a replica of the original Bayon-style lintel.
-A Buddha sheltered by the naga sits in the middle, atop a Kala head, with Avalokiteshvara (the Bodhisattva of compassion) on his right and Prajaparmita (a female Bodhisattva associated with wisdom) on his left.
+The main tower’s inner door has a replica of the original Bayon-style lintel.
+The Buddha sheltered by the naga sits in the middle, atop a Kala head, with Avalokitesvara (the Bodhisattva of Compassion) on his right and Prajnaparamita (a female Bodhisattva associated with wisdom) on his left.
 On both edges of the lintel is the god Indra riding Airavata (Erawan in Thai), his three-headed elephant.
-The much more artistically adept original lintel is in the Phimai National Museum.
+The much more artistically adept original lintel is in the Khon Kaen National Museum.

 The lintel on the north-side tower is incomplete, having only a rough figure standing in the middle that is probably a Buddha in Turning the Wheel of Dharma posture.
 This lintel is the original.
 My photo turned out terrible, so I’ll need to add one after I visit again.